tibs/markup-history/notes-per-slide-long.rst

 1997 XML (Extensible Markup Language) *Semantic*.

-XML was compiled by a working group of eleven members,[30] supported by a (roughly) 150-member Interest Group.

 No example because there is no "default" XML - a schema is needed.

 XML was compiled by a working group of eleven members, supported by a